Welcome! I’m Daniel Feldmeyer, a researcher working at the intersection of AI, spatial statistics, and uncertainty.

 Education & Background

-• Postdoctoral Research Associate, Princeton University
+• Associate Research Scholar, Princeton University

-• Ph.D. in Spatial Planning, University of Stuttgart (magna cum laude)
+• Ph.D. in Spatial Planning, University of Stuttgart

 • Dipl.-Ing. & M.Na.R.M.&E.E., BOKU Vienna & Lincoln University, New Zealand